Join me!

 flowering perennials in the home garden

-For more details on each of the plants, I have created a set of articles that outlines my favorite perennials for sun and my favorites for shade.
-Head over to those two for more details about each of the plants and leave your favorite hardy perennials in the comments section.
+For more details on each of the plants, I have created a set of articles that outline my favourite perennials for sun and my favorites for shade.
+Head over to those two for more details about each of the plants, and leave your favourite hardy perennials in the comments section.

 Best Hardy Perennials for Sun